Event Search Exhibits Awards

 Advanced Transformers

-This full-day hands-on session in the Jake Booth Memorial Training Center covers transformer connections and troubleshooting.
-The first segment will focus on mastering proper transformer bank connections, teaching you how to safely and efficiently connect single-phase and three-phase transformers while introducing critical concepts like voltage, polarity, and system balance.
-Building on this foundation, the second segment will give you the knowledge and skills to evaluate, diagnose, and repair pole-mounted transformer issues.
-You will learn systematic troubleshooting techniques to identify problems, interpret test results, and implement effective solutions with confidence and precision.
+This full-day, comprehensive session combines Transformer Connections and Transformer Troubleshooting and will provide hands-on practice in the Jake Booth Memorial Training Center.
+The Transformer Connections portion focuses on mastering proper transformer bank connections, teaching how to safely and efficiently connect single-phase and three-phase transformers while exploring critical concepts like voltage, polarity, and system balance.
+Building on this foundation, the Transformer Troubleshooting segment will equip you with the knowledge and skills to evaluate, diagnose, and repair pole-mounted transformer issues.
+Participants will learn systematic troubleshooting techniques to identify problems, interpret test results, and implement effective solutions with confidence and precision.

 This half-day classroom session combines theoretical instruction with practical troubleshooting scenarios, focusing on real-world challenges faced in overhead linework.
 Key topics include understanding system faults, identifying equipment failures, interpreting line diagrams, and applying systematic troubleshooting methodologies.
-The emphasis will be on safety protocols, including OSHA regulations, NFPA 70E arc-flash guidelines, and proper use of personal protective equipment and tools.
+Instruction will emphasize safety protocols, including OSHA regulations, NFPA 70E arc-flash guidelines, and the proper use of personal protective equipment and tools.

 Effective troubleshooting anywhere in the transmission and distribution system requires extensive training and a fair amount of experience.
-Underground residential distribution systems have their own unique problems and add to the complexity of a lineworker's job.
-This half-day classroom session will show the various underground system configurations, demonstrate what can go wrong, and explain how to analyze the problems and determine the best and safest fix.
-Participants must be qualified to work on energized systems to attend this class.
+Underground residential distribution systems have their own unique problems and introduce added complexity for a lineworker.
+This half-day classroom session will showcase the various underground system configurations, what can go wrong, and how to analyze the problems and determine the best—and safest—fix.
+To attend this class, you must be qualified to work on energized systems.

 Instructors: